 The procedure of HARQ-ACK and P-CSI transmission using the configured multi-PCSI PUCCH format 4/5 resource follows the procedure where the PUCCH format 4/5 resource is indicated by ARI.

-In a subframe where no PUCCH format 4/5 is indicated by ARI and there is only one P-CSI report in the subframe,
+In a subframe where no PUCCH format 4/5 resource is indicated by ARI and there is only one P-CSI report in the subframe,

 follow the existing legacy behavior.